parallelworks/cloud-data-transfer-benchmarking/README.md

 1. Navigate to the `WORKFLOWS` tab in the PW platform and click on Jupyter (if you do not have this workflow added, click on your profile in the upper right-hand corner of the screen, and then go to Marketplace.
 Find the Jupyter workflow, and click "Add Parallel Workflow")
 2. Click `Run Workflow`, and choose to run the conda host on your user container.
 You may either use the default conda environments, or choose your own.
 3. Execute the workflow, click the eyeball icon, and navigate to the workflow directory.
-4. Start the Jupyter notebook `main.ipynb`, and follow the embedde directions.
+4. Start the Jupyter notebook `main.ipynb`, and follow the embedded directions.